 Social Worker via Education Officer (Pupils) with Community Psychologist Consultation

-All referrals will be processed via the Social Inclusion Panel (SIP).
+All referrals will be processed via the Social Panel for Inclusion (SPI).
 Admission meetings for LAC will include VST/SW as well as the parent/carer.

 Provision and facilities